pharo-pkg/pakbot/tutorial/update-an-existing-project.md

 ```
 Do not forget to save the project to do not loose your metadata changes!

-Note: To save Cargo metadata, the only way (for now) is to use the #saveToSCM method on a Cargo project.
-Tools like Monticello and iceberg cannot save files that are not Smalltalk code.
+*__Note__: To save Cargo metadata, the only way (for now) is to use the #saveToSCM method on a Cargo project.
+Tools like Monticello and iceberg cannot save files that are not Smalltalk code.*